Calvin and Hobbes by Bill Watterson for April 06, 2013

 25. Missing large

-hobbes n kay about 11 years ago
+hobbes n kay over 11 years ago

 I can’t believe all the argument about whether humans sin or not and why on a comic strip following the life of a six-year old boy. however, that is not what bugs me. what bugs me are the people that are so insecure about who they are or what they believe that the call others bigots because they happen to believe differently, be it politically or religiously. please people, disagree all you want but dont degrade others who disagree with you.